 Definition of Kaposi sarcoma

-Kaposi sarcoma: A relatively rare type of skin malignancy that tends to afflict elderly people or, especially, those with an abnormal immune system as in AIDS.
+Kaposi sarcoma: A relatively rare type of skin malignancy that tends to afflict elderly people or, those with an abnormal immune system as in AIDS.
 Kaposi sarcoma is a highly vascular ("angioblastic") tumor of the skin characterized by soft purplish plaques and papules that form nodules which typically start on the feet and ankles and then slowly spread across the skin of the legs, hands and arms.
-In AIDS patients, these tumors can also develop internally and cause severe internal bleeding.
+These tumors can also develop internally and cause severe internal bleeding.

 The treatment depends on the severity of the tumor.
 Low dosages of radiation therapy can be effective in treating mild cases of Kaposi sarcoma.
 However, in more severe cases, anti-cancer drugs may be used to slow the spread of the tumor.